-On one hand, this looks like a strong stand by the university against a top ranked team in its sport.
-Yes, Cornell has suspended the team and their fall schedule, but remember, lacrosse is a SPRING sport.
+On one hand, illness this looks like a strong stand by the university against a top ranked team in its sport.
+Yes, treat Cornell has suspended the team and their fall schedule, but remember, lacrosse is a SPRING sport.
 No actual games that count will be missed here, just a few exhibition contest.
 Practice will continue and the program will probably suffer no ill effects from this action.
 So has anyone really learned anything, other than to be sure to haze your freshman in the off-season?

 To really make a statement against hazing, Cornell needed to suspend some players for games next spring, when they count.
 Here’s more from USA Today: